CREATING A CULTURE OF KINDNESS & RESPECT

 Increased anxiety, fear, withdrawal, depression, low self-esteem, feelings of helplessness, reluctance to go to school or work, changes in social behavior, loss of interest in hobbies, crying spells, nightmares.

-ACADEMIC & PERFORMANCE
+PERFORMANCE

-Declining grades, decreased focus, avoiding schoolwork, increased absenteeism.
+Decreased focus, avoiding work assignments, increased absenteeism.

 CYBERBULLYING SPECIFICS